MNeMoNiCuZ/florence2-caption-batch/README.md

 * Cuda 12.1.
   * It may work with other versions.
 Untested.

+To use CUDA / GPU speed captioning, you'll need ~6GB VRAM or more.

 ## Setup
 1. Create a virtual environment.
 Use the included `venv_create.bat` to automatically create it.
 Use python 3.10 or above.